 The College roll has declined in recent years reaching its peak in the late 70’s early 80’s when several coal mines were operating and the power site was being developed.
 Many of these employment opportunities no longer exist.
-The College roll in 2017 is expected to settle close to 300 students.
 Approximately 75% of our roll are Māori, predominantly Waikato-Tainui as mana whenua.

 Huntly College by its very location has an association with local marae and in particular, Kiingitanga.
 Meeting the needs of its people, Waikato-Tainui in association with the College has a responsibility to ensure we provide the very best for all students and in particular, Māori.
 Location and proximity to several local marae, Rangimarie, our school based marae, affiliated to Waahi Pa, ko Waikato te Awa (Waikato river), Ko Taupiri te maunga (Taupiri mountain) are all local aspects reflected in our college waiata and our puhoro

-Huntly College offers a range of courses including senior Vocational Pathways (Trades, Primary Industries, Tourism and Hospitality and Performing Arts) and traditional learning pathways with subjects / courses aligned with Level 3 NCEA.
+Huntly College offers a range of courses including senior Vocational Pathways (Trades, Tourism and Hospitality) and traditional learning pathways with subjects / courses aligned with Level 3 NCEA.
 In Years 9 – 11, the focus is predominantly improving and attaining minimum standards in Literacy and Numeracy.
 Engaging students in College requires a many faceted approach like offering a variety of extra curricula activities.

 Our School Crest - Coat of Arms

 Officially adopted when the College opened in 1953 depicts coal mining, agriculture, the Waikato River and knowledge.
 The original coat of arms also depicts aspects of our present and our past.
 Our motto, Ma te pono ka watea is incorporated.
 The College colours scarlet red, royal blue and white are visible.